Black Talk!

-Black Talk! is an album by organist Charles Earland which was recorded in 1969 and released on the Prestige label.
+Black Talk! is an album by organist Charles Earland, recorded in 1969 and released on the Prestige label.

 Reception

+The initial Cashbox review stated that "jazz organist Charles Earland has come out of nowhere onto the charts.
+Assisted by Virgil Jones, trumpet; Houston Person, tenor sax; Melvin Sparks, guitar; Idris Muhammad, drums; and Buddy Caldwell, conga, Earland has made an album that has a wider appeal than any jazz organ set we can remember."
+The magazine noted the five selections and ended the review with "Watch this one closely for further action."

-Allmusic awarded the album 5 stars with reviewer Scott Yanow calling it "one of the few successful examples of jazz musicians from the late '60s taking a few rock and pop songs and turning them into creative jazz" and stating "Fans of organ combos are advised to pick up this interesting set".
+AllMusic awarded the album 5 stars with reviewer Scott Yanow calling it "one of the few successful examples of jazz musicians from the late '60s taking a few rock and pop songs and turning them into creative jazz" and stating that "fans of organ combos are advised to pick up this interesting set".

-The title track is also featured in the 1972 film and its respective soundtrack Fritz the Cat (film).
+The title track is also featured in the 1972 film and its respective soundtrack Fritz the Cat.